Six of the Best Target-Date Funds to Buy Now for Your Retirement

 "People with different goals and different financial situations may not need the same allocation just because they are retiring in the same year," says David Edmisten, an adviser at Next Phase Financial Planning in Prescott, Arizona.

-On the outside, target-date funds make investing look effortless, but there’s a lot happening beneath the surface.
-Yet fees remain fairly low.
+And fees remain fairly low.
 U.S. target-date mutual funds have an average expense ratio of 0.68%.
-By contrast, U.S. stock funds have an average expense ratio of 1.04%; taxable bond mutual funds, 0.83%.
+By contrast, U.S. stock funds have an average expense ratio of 1.04%; taxable bond funds, 0.83%.

 The move enables managers to fine-tune the portfolio's interest rate sensitivity and credit quality across the series' glide path, says Nick Nefouse, BlackRock's head of retirement solutions.
 "We're constantly incorporating the findings of our new research into the portfolio."

-Another emerging type of target-date fund helps investors with spending in retirement.
-These strategies incorporate an annuity into the asset mix at some point along the glide path in order to offer steady income in retirement.
-Ten fund firms have launched a target-date fund with the option of guaranteed income, according to Morningstar.
-BlackRock’s LifePath Paycheck and Nuveen Lifecycle Income are two that became available in some 401(k) plans this year.
+New types of target-date fund are emerging, too, including one that incorporates an annuity into the asset mix at some point along the glide path in order to offer steady income in retirement.
+Several fund firms have launched a target-date fund with the option of guaranteed income, according to Morningstar.

-Our reviews of the most popular target-date funds are below, listed alphabetically.
-Target-date funds typically have several share classes (aimed at different types of investors), with varying expenses.
+Most target-date funds have several share classes (aimed at different types of investors), with varying expenses.
 The data we cite for each target-date series is for the oldest mutual fund share class, which is often but not always the biggest in terms of assets.

 American Funds Target Date Retirement

-Capital Group’s target-date funds have posted the best returns, relative to their peers in each vintage, of any other fund family highlighted here.
+Capital Group's target-date funds have posted the best returns, relative to their peers in each vintage, of any of the other target-date fund families highlighted here.
 For example, over each of the past 11 calendar years since 2013, the 2035 Target Date Retirement fund has outpaced its typical peer.

 Expense ratios hover at an average of 0.39% for the oldest share class of these target-date funds.
 Although that’s more than a target-date series made up entirely of index funds charges, it's dirt cheap for active managers.